yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/implement-ticket.md

    - Consider potential challenges and edge cases

 4. **Codebase exploration:**
-   Use the Task tool with `subagent_type: "Explore"` to understand:
+   Use the Task tool with `subagent_type: "general-purpose"` with sonnet model to understand:
    - Relevant existing code patterns and conventions
    - Files and modules that will be affected
    - Related implementations to reference
    - Architectural context and constraints

-   Ask the explore agent to trace through code flows relevant to the task.
+   Ask the subagent to trace through code flows relevant to the task.
    **You MUST read and trace through the files that the subagent identifies yourself**, diving deeper as needed to get accurate information.

 5. **Synthesize understanding:**